TobikoData/sqlmesh/docs/guides/connections.md

         concurrent_tasks: [optional, should be greater than 0]
 ```

-See the [configuration reference](../reference/configuration.md#redshift) for more details.
+See the [engine configuration reference](../integrations/engines.md#redshift---localbuilt-in-scheduler) for more details.

 ### Snowflake

-The Databricks configuration should be configured as follows:
+A Snowflake connection should be configured as follows:
 ```yaml linenums="1"
 connections:
     my_snowflake_connection: